University of Valle: Athletics

 The university participates in the Southwest division of the ASCUN tournament, along with other 26 institutions from the departments of Cauca, Nariño, and Valle del Cauca, with student, staff, and faculty teams.
 These games are qualifiers for the national tournament, which has been held every year since 1996.
 The university has male and female varsity teams in basketball, billiards, chess, cycling, futsal, judo, karate, rugby, soccer, swimming, taekwondo, table tennis, tennis, track and field, triathlon, beach and indoor volleyball, and weightlifting.
-The university also participates in smaller invitational tournaments, such as the CUAO, ICESI, Javeriana, and Loyola cups.

 Student groups

 The university has 53 student groups and organizations, involved in research, academic, ecological, social history, and sports activities.
-Three of the most notable student groups are the "Carmen López" folk dance group, the "El Perol" storytellers group and the "Coro Magno" choir.

-Noted people
+Notable people

 In over 60 years of history, the university has held among its students, faculty, and staff, many notable people, including politicians, scientists, and artists.
 This includes the current governor of Nariño Antonio Navarro Wolff, and the former governor of Valle del Cauca Gustavo Álvarez Gardeazábal, who not only are alumni of the university, but at one point in time were also faculty members.
 The former Ministry of the Interior and Justice and ambassador of Colombia in Italy, Sabas Pretelt de la Vega, attended the university as well.

 Some scientists affiliated to the university are Sócrates Herrera Valencia, head of the Immunology Research Institute of the university and creator of a synthetic vaccine against malaria; and Raúl Cuero, a researcher in biotechnology at the Texas A&M University and an employee at NASA.

 The faculty of Integrated Arts is also gaining national notability.
 The film directors Antonio Dorado and Carlos Moreno, both alumni of the university, are part of the new generation of Colombian filmmakers.
 Dorado, who is also a faculty member, directed the movie The King, which was nominated for the Goya Awards.
 Moreno directed the movie Dog Eat Dog, which was the first Colombian movie to be shown in the Sundance Film Festival.